Eczbek/xieite/docs/bits.md

 &nbsp;

 ## Description
-Utilities to do with bit and byte manipulation.
+Utilities to do with bit and byte manipulation

 &nbsp;